nickpreston24/orchardcore/README.md

 * DaisyUI - For pretty visuals similar to bootstrap and for ease of copy/pasted UI components that work out of the box.
 Can do Bootstrap 4, but this was a faster way to iterate and test.
 * Alpinejs - supports hydro
 * HTMX - in place of CMS events (for now).
+  * Also, the calendar has some premium events for their boxes, so to get around that, I can give those boxes super-powers and still have events in vanilla Razor Pages.  🎉
+* CodeMechanic  - my personal set of Nuget packages I used to iterate quickly.
+A `nuget.config` is provided, so all you have to do is a `dotnet restore` or `dotnet add package <packagename>` for any missing `CodeMechanic.*` dependencies.

 ## Todos